rapidsai/dask-cuda/docs/source/examples/best-practices.rst

                                rmm_pool_size="30GB")

 We also recommend allocating most, though not all, of the GPU memory space.
-We do this so that temporary allocations, like those made deep inside CUDA libraries (libcudf, cupy, xgboost, etc) have room and the job is not halted due to an Out-Of-Memory (``OOM``) error.
+We do this because the `CUDA Context <https://stackoverflow.com/questions/43244645/what-is-a-cuda-context#:~:text=The%20context%20holds%20all%20the,memory%20for%20zero%20copy%2C%20etc.>`_ takes a non-zero amount (typically 200-500 MBs) of GPU RAM on the device.

 Accelerated Networking
 ~~~~~~~~~~~~~~~~~~~~~~

-As discussed in `Multi-GPUs`_, accelerated networking has better bandwidth/throughput compared with traditional networking hardware and does
+As discussed in `Multi-GPU Machines`_, accelerated networking has better bandwidth/throughput compared with traditional networking hardware and does
 not force any costly Host-to-Device/Device-to-Host transfers.
 Dask-CUDA can leverage accelerated networking hardware with `UCX-Py <https://ucx-py.readthedocs.io/en/latest/>`_.

 As an example, let's compare a merge benchmark when using 2 GPUs connected with NVLink.
 First we'll run with standard TCP comms: